olofer/quadrille/readme.md

 # quadrille

-Interactive display of 2D plane in the browser that can be used fo various projects.
+Interactive display of a gridded 2D plane in the browser, useful for basic animation projects.
 Use arrows to translate the view and use shift+up/down to zoom the view.

 Comes with a fun bouyancy demo animation (see code for interaction options).